 - Unassigned.
 No alarm or status parameter is monitored. - RF On/Off.
 The active logic level indicates the transmitter's RF power stage is on (enabled).
 The inactive logic level indicates the transmitter's RF power stage is off. - RF Output Fault.
 The active logic level indicates that an alarm is occurring that affects the RF output (power inhibition or power reduction). - Preset 1 Active.
-Preset 1's output will be indicated by a logic low.
-The remaining, non-active preset outputs will be open collector. - Preset 2 Active.
-Preset 2's output will be indicated by a logic low.
-The remaining, non-active preset outputs will be open collector. - Remote Status.
+Preset 1's output will be indicated by a logic low by default.
+The remaining, non-active preset outputs can be configured to active low or high. - Preset 2 Active.
+Preset 2's output will be indicated by a logic low by default.
+The remaining, non-active preset outputs can be configured to active low or high.
+Note: Preset 2 can be configured to Preset 3 to 5, if desired. - Remote Status.
 An active logic low level indicates remote control is enabled (i.e., local plus remote).
 The inactive logic level indicates remote control is disabled. - Overall Summary Alarm.
 The active logic level indicates that an alarm is occurring.
 Any transmitter alarm can be selected as a remote output.
 Refer to the Troubleshooting Manual for a description of each alarm.